2017 PTC and FortyX80 Bilbao Mission Trip

 An Immersive Case Study on Urban Revitalization Through Art, Infrastructure, and Design

 Arrival Date: Sunday, September 17

 Departure Date: Friday, September 22, 2017

-The Pittsburgh Technology Council is now accepting applications for our first annual international benchmarking mission.
+Our first annual international benchmarking mission is now sold out.
 This year, we will be traveling to Bilbao, Spain to showcase the impact of art, infrastructure and design on urban economic development.

 During this mission, our participants will enjoy first-hand learning opportunities through case studies, direct interaction with thought leaders, and site visits to some of the city’s treasured assets.
 The trip aims to be a case study on successful urban redevelopment thorough arts, infrastructure, and design, as well as a lesson on how to build inclusive community support for critical projects.

 Bilbao, Spain is an urban success story.
 It’s a city that suffered an economic crisis in 1973 followed by catastrophic flood 10 years later.
 Yet, the people banded together to reinvent the city into a hub for art, tourism, and culture, and now Bilbao is a global reference in city transformation.
 As a port town located on the Bay of Biscay (Golfo de Vizcaya,) in the Basque Country of Northern Spain, Bilbao was once a hub for the steel, iron, and the shipbuilding industries.
 Like Pittsburgh, it fell on hard economic times and had to look to new industries to reinvent itself.

 - Overview of the history and heritage of Bilbao

 - Exploration of the City’s Revitalization plan - the “Bilbao Effect,” including challenges and opportunities

 - Success stories and case studies in economic development, urban planning, infrastructure, and cultural/art catalysts